A warm welcome, a place of quality and relaxation are the hallmarks of your stay

-into the hillside above Oban yet within only a short walk from the town centre and its’ many restaurants.
+yet is only a short walk from the town centre and its many restaurants.

 The house has an interesting history having been built in 1875 and named St John’s

-House, it was owned by John Stuart McCaig the philanthropic banker who commissioned Oban’s McCaig’s Tower.
-The Tower was never completed as John
+House, it was owned by John Stuart McCaig the philanthropic banker who commissioned

+McCaig’s Tower.
+The Tower was never completed as John died in 1902 and his sister

-resulting in John’s wishes for the Tower being unfulfilled.
+for the Tower being unfulfilled.

-require something a little more with all rooms individually and tastefully decorated
+require something a little more, with all rooms individually and tastefully decorated

 to road, rail and ferries, Heatherfield is a perfect location.

 Please note - Room 2 has a lovely roll-top bath.
 This means there is no shower curtain